 You'll also want clothing that moves with you.
 Choose shorts or trousers with stretch and a comfortable waistband.
 You may even opt for compression tights or shorts with a compression liner for more support and less chafing.

 In case you encounter rain or chilly weather, you'll also need a lightweight, weather-resistant trail-running jacket that protects you from both wind and water.
 And if you're running during colder months, you may need a long-sleeve, wool base layer to keep you warm, or even an insulating fleece.

 Trail Clothing Checklist

 - Moisture-wicking ankle socks and underwear

-- Stretchy running pants or shorts that don’t chafe
+- Stretchy running trousers or shorts that don't chafe

 - Weather-resistant running jacket

 If there is one item you absolutely should not leave home without, a durable pair of trail-running shoes is probably it.
 After all, you can't tear up the trail in sandals.
 You'll need a pair of all-weather shoes with rugged traction to keep you safe and comfortable while you're running or hiking.